 Soon after the Thorns’ decision, Mr. Thorn commissioned Chappie Kent, a local architect, to prepare plans for the new facility.
 Mr. Kent, in turn, commissioned Mr. Reginald Geare, a Washington D.C. architect, who was an expert on designing theatres.
 One of the theatres Mr. Geare designed was the grand Knickerbocker Theatre in Washington.
 Unfortunately, a terrible tragedy was connected with the Knickerbocker Theatre.
 The roof caved in, killing a number of people.
 Although it was announced that it was not Mr. Geare’s fault, he still accepted responsibility for and, being unable to overcome his mental anguish, committed suicide.

 The building of the theatre started when Mr. Thorn took title to the property on March 9, 1912.
 The building was on the corner of East Martin and Spring Streets.
-The theatre was finished in 1913.
+The theatre was built between April and December 1913.
 It has a full basement, which has been used throughout the years for heating and storage.
 The street level first floor is the main auditorium floor with 509 seats that are used for motion pictures, live performances, conventions, and other meetings.
 This floor includes a balcony across the rear and down the two sides to the stage area.
 The theatre was known as the Apollo Theatre.
 The second and third floors, also known as the “Roseland” and “Thornwood Hall”, were designed as large rooms for the community’s social and entertainment affairs.
 The building that housed the three spaces was called the Thorn Building.

 The Apollo Theatre was opened on January 19, 1914 with a gala ceremony.
 Since 1914, the Apollo has continued as a focal point for community entertainment, and a reflection on the changing history of the community.

 With these expanded facilities, which proved to be the largest and best in the Northeastern part of WV, the Apollo increased its live theatre productions.
 The theatre also increased its social and business uses.
 During these early years traveling Vaudeville shows regularly played the Apollo with the normal array of comics, show girls, and cowboys.
-The Apollo was the social and cultural center for the area, and the second and third floors seemed busy all the time.
-Besides receptions and dances, graduation ceremonies were held there.
+Receptions and dances, graduation ceremonies were held there.

 The management of the theatre changed hands many times.
 Throughout the years there have been many live performers who have come into town to introduce their new movies or act in a show.
 Will Rogers was one of the notables who came to the Apollo to open his new movie “State Fair”.
 Many cowboys, including Tex Ritter (comedian John Ritter’s father) came to town to entertain the audience before their pictures were shown.
 Also, classical musicians have been to the Apollo, including the Great Rubinoff.
 A news item in the local paper tells of Rubinoff arriving late in Martinsburg and having to sleep in the hotel lobby with his Stradivarius nestled under his arm.

-In 1937 the front of the theatre received a new addition, a Marquee, complete with flashing lights that hung out over the sidewalk and proved a cover as patrons entered the theatre.
-Year of wear and fatigue finally took it toil on the structure and it collapsed under the weight of a heavy rain storm in 1987.
+In 1937 the front of the theatre received a new addition, a Marquee and a Box Office, complete with flashing lights that hung out over the sidewalk and proved a cover as patrons entered the theatre.
+Years of wear and fatigue finally took its toll on the structure and it collapsed under the weight of a heavy rain storm in 1987.

-The Apollo board had to come up with ways to raise money for the bills, and they had to do it fast.
+The Apollo board had to come up with ways to raise money for the bills.
 The best way to get the funds was to get the community involved.
-The board started to hold fund-raisers such as Dance-a-Thons and different activities to get the community interested in helping.
+The board started to hold fund-raisers such as Las Vegas Night, Dance-a-Thons and different activities to get the community interested in helping.

-The theatre was used for a shooting location for Ted Turner’s movie, “God and the Generals”.
-It was made up to look like two different theatres, on being Ford’s theatre in Washington, D.C.
+In 2003, the theatre was used for a shooting location for Ted Turner’s movie, “Gods and Generals”.
+It was made up to look like two different theatres, one being the Ford’s Theatre in Washington, D.C.
 The Discovery Channel and other independent film makers have used the theatre as a set.
-The theatre also hosted one of the Movie Premiers of the “Gods and the Generals”.
+The theatre also hosted one of the Movie Premiers of “Gods and Generals”.
 The theatre has hosted West Virginia Public Broadcasting’s “Mountain Stage”.
 The theatre has been a location for political debates, a program honoring Senator Robert C. Byrd, weddings, wedding receptions, high school graduations, Country and Western, Blue Grass, Rock concerts and many more.

-Through help from a gift presented to the Arts Centre by the National Conservation Training Center, the theatre now has a Digital Video Projector capable of projecting a picture on the 14’x28’ projector screen.
-It is the hopes of ACT to present classic films at the theatre.
+Through help from a gift presented to the Arts Centre by the National Conservation Training Center, the theatre now has a Digital Video Projector capable of projecting a picture on the 14’x28’ projector screen where the ACT has presented classic films.

-Some of the entertainer that have appeared on the stage of the Apollo over the years is Will Rogers, Tex Ritter, the Great Rubinoff, Little Jimmy Dickens, Garth Brooks, Susan Sullivan, David Shelby, John Berry, Merle Haggard, Jeff Bridges, Robert Duvall, Stephen Lang, Jeff Daniels, and many more.
+Some of the entertainers that have appeared on the stage of the Apollo over the years have been Will Rogers, Tex Ritter, the Great Rubinoff, Little Jimmy Dickens, Garth Brooks, Susan Sullivan, David Shelby, John Berry, Merle Haggard, Jeff Bridges, Robert Duvall, Stephen Lang, Jeff Daniels and many more.

 The theatre is a place where the community can come to relax while watching a favorite play or various activities.
 It is also a place where people from different walks of life, come together and work on putting together a show and presenting it to the community.
 Many people have grown up at the Apollo.
-Some have shared their stories of the dances held in Roseland Ballroom, courting their sweet heart at the movie theatre, or a short lived business college on the third floor’s Throne Hall or just spending their free time at the theatre.
+Some have shared their stories of the dances held in Roseland Ballroom, courting their sweet heart at the movie theatre, or a short lived business college on the third floor’s Thorne Hall or just spending their free time at the theatre.
 The theatre has proved to be one of Martinsburg, Berkeley County and the surrounding area’s most valuable places.
 The Apollo is rich in history and a reason for volunteers and patron to “Get into the ACT”.